 The museum residency program is funded through an endowment jointly created by the Andrew W. Mellon Foundation and Dartmouth College alumni and parents.

 Academic Programming Staff

-Amelia Kahl, Andrew W. Mellon associate curator of academic programming, acts as the principal liaison between Dartmouth faculty and the Hood Museum of Art.
+Amelia Kahl, Barbara C. & Harvey P. Hood 1918 Curator of Academic Programming, acts as one of the liaisons between Dartmouth faculty and the Hood Museum of Art.
 She facilitates use of the museum as a teaching resource and promotes the study of art and artifacts in the museum's collection.

-She also develops educational programs in consultation with faculty most likely to use specific exhibitions or certain parts of the museum's collections for teaching purposes.
-Working with individual faculty members, she plans classroom sessions in the Bernstein Center for Object Study, where objects not on view in the galleries are available for the class.
+In consultation with faculty, she develops educational programs around specific exhibitions and collections areas.
+She also manages the Bernstein Center for Object Study, where objects not on view in the galleries are available for classes.
 She also organizes teaching exhibitions with faculty.